Gas network plan

 Our pulse check on customer preferences

 In April 2024, we engaged Sagacity Research to undertake a survey of the preferences and intentions of residential gas customers.
-We heard from around 1,600 respondents who told us:
+We heard from around 1,600 customers who told us:

 • They are increasingly inclined to switch their existing gas appliances to electric ones (including their cooktops)